finol-digital/Card-Game-Simulator/docs/pages/roadmap.md

 - Decks: Show individual deck download progress
 - Decks: Support organizing decks into folders
 - Game-Play: Use two fingers to move stacks
-- Game-Play: Allow cards to snap to each other/align on grid
 - Game-Play: Convert card to stack
 - Game-Play: Rotate card stacks
 - Game-Play: Support multiple playmats